 My gaze flicked around the Glade, across the sleeping forms in the distance and settled on the vines that climbed up the wall to my left.

 I could end it.

 No more pointlessness, no more hopelessness.
 I pushed off the wall and grabbed onto the vines.
 My muscles strained as I began to climb.
-Legs and arms working hard not to slip and keep climbing.
+Legs and arms working hard not to slip.

-No set of vines reached the top but I didn't need them to, I had no idea how high these vines went but they simply had to be high so that the impact could kill me.
+No set of vines reached the top but I didn't need them to they simply had to be high enough so that the impact could kill me.